 Three tools to create gorgeous charts of your marketing metrics

 All right, you’ve got your metrics to impress your client; what’s next?
 A great chart to show them off, of course.
-Here’s a few options to make it with:
+Here are a few options to make it with:

 Infogram creates visually appealing charts that you can export as an image or embed on a webpage.
 You can import data via CSV, XLS, or XLSX files, or pull in live data from a Google spreadsheet.
 Plans start at $18/mo.